×

 When we asked people what advice they would give someone preparing to move to Le Francois, they said:

 "Le Francois is a town in Martinique, a French overseas territory, so French is the official language and the currency used is the Euro.
 The cost of living in Le Francois can be high, especially when it comes to housing and imported goods.
 The climate in Le Francois is tropical, with a rainy season from June to October and a dry season from November to May.
 Hurricanes can occur in Martinique, typically between June and November, so it's important to be prepared and aware of the local emergency procedures.
 Healthcare in Martinique is of a high standard, but it's recommended to have comprehensive health insurance.
 Public transportation is available but not always reliable, so having a car can be beneficial.
 The local cuisine is a blend of French and Creole influences, with seafood and tropical fruits being prominent.
 Le Francois is known for its rum distilleries, beautiful beaches, and the unique "Fonds Blancs", a series of shallow, white sandbanks in the middle of the ocean.
 The town is relatively safe, but like anywhere, it's important to take standard precautions to protect yourself and your belongings.
 Working in Le Francois, and Martinique in general, requires a work permit for non-EU citizens.
 The education system in Martinique follows the French model, and there are both public and private schools available.
 It's important to respect local customs and traditions, which are a blend of French and Caribbean cultures.
 Internet and mobile coverage is generally good in Le Francois and throughout Martinique.
-Finally, it's important to note that while Martinique is a part of France, it has its own unique culture and lifestyle that can be quite different from mainland France," remarked one expat who made the move to Le Francois.
+Finally, it's important to note that while Martinique is a part of France, it has its own unique culture and lifestyle that can be quite different from mainland France," explained one expat living in Le Francois, Martinique.

 How do I find a place to live in Le Francois?